iterative/dvc.org/content/docs/command-reference/add.md

 ## Example: Transfer to remote storage

-Similarly to the previous scenario, you may sometimes want to track a large dataset found externally into a regular <abbr>project</abbr> (with a local
+Similarly to the previous scenario, you may sometimes want to add a large dataset found externally into a regular <abbr>project</abbr> (with a local
 <abbr>cache</abbr>).
 Can it be done without downloading the data locally (for
 now)?
 Yes!